shauninman/MinUI-Legacy-RG35XX/skeleton/BASE/README.txt

 Reduce/increase brightness:

   MENU + VOLUME UP or VOLUME DOWN

+The remaining emulation shortcuts are all user defined.

 ----------------------------------------
 Roms